 The annual publication that brings all of our best examples together in one place.
+Check out the online version at herff.ly/showcase.

 SET YOUR STYLES

 CHARACTER STYLES

 Refer to the Font Collection book for help navigating fonts, including size, weight and leading.
 Then record your choices here to keep the font styles in your yearbook consistent.